Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The scaled Scrum does not add or change anything in Scrum framework
 - [x] It is based on the Scrum framework
 - [x] It uses Scrum parts as its building blocks
-- [ ] Through scaled Scrum Teams work on multiple products
+- [ ] Through scaled Scrum Teams work on multiple Products

 _[⬆ Back to Top](#table-of-contents)_